wgola/WordGame/README.md

 ## :chart_with_upwards_trend: Future improvements

 I'm working on re-designing both client and server so they will use WebSocket connection instead of MQTT.
 When it's done, the app will be hosted online for preview.
-In the future I also plan to rewrite server from TypeScript to some other language (probably [Go](https://go.dev/) which I'm learning now).
+In the future I also plan to rewrite server from TypeScript to some other language (probably [Go](https://go.dev/) which I'm currently learning).

 ---